cbemstar/image-converter-app/README.md

 user tries to sign up with an existing email address they'll see an error with a prompt to use the **Forgot your password** link which triggers the Supabase password reset flow.

+## Google Tag Manager

+This site loads Google Tag Manager (container `GTM-NFJTSQ3N`) on every page so visitor analytics can be configured centrally.

+## Additional Tools

+ Alongside the image converter, the site offers several marketing utilities like a Google Ads RSA previewer, a campaign structure visualizer, a parts-of-speech helper, and a **Bulk Match Type Editor** for quickly converting keyword lists to broad, phrase or exact match types.
+The editor keeps a running list of converted keywords and displays them in an editable table where you can select specific rows and copy them in bulk.

+## React redevelopment

+The current implementation uses vanilla HTML and JavaScript.
+To adopt ShadCN UI components, create a React or Next.js project and migrate these tools into React components.
+Package installation was attempted in this environment but was blocked by network restrictions, so only the plan is documented here.